Co-Parenting Tips When Kids Return to School

-Throughout the school year, co-parents should make an effort to keep each other informed about school issues, including test grades, lunch menus, and other information provided by the school.
+- Throughout the school year, co-parents should keep each other informed about school issues: This can include communicating about test grades, lunch menus, and other information provided by the school.
 Obtaining multiple copies of schedules and school mailings can help maintain this vital communication between co-parents.

 Children need to feel support from both parents during the transition back to school.
 If both parents coordinate and cooperate properly, it is possible for both parents to be present at school activities such as the first day of school drop off, meet the teacher night, science fairs, or school concerts.